kissgyorgy/my-stars/README.md

 - [PKI.js](https://github.com/PeculiarVentures/PKI.js) - PKI.js is a pure JavaScript library implementing the formats that are used in PKI applications (signing, encryption, certificate requests, OCSP and TSP requests/responses).
 It is built on WebCrypto (Web Cryptography API) and requires no plug-ins.
 - [You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of functions which you can use to replace moment.js + ESLint Plugin
 - [ghuser.io](https://github.com/ghuser-io/ghuser.io) - :octocat: Better GitHub profiles
-- [cockpit](https://github.com/cockpit-project/cockpit) - There's code a goin' on
 - [pokersolver](https://github.com/goldfire/pokersolver) - Javascript poker hand solver.
 - [contacts](https://github.com/nextcloud/contacts) - 📇 Contacts app for Nextcloud
 - [proven](https://github.com/dschep/proven) - 🔑✅ An alternative to Twitter's verified accounts powered by Keybase.
-- [Font-Awesome-Pro](https://github.com/FortAwesome/Font-Awesome-Pro) - The internet's most popular icon has been redesigned and built from scratch.
 - [vue](https://github.com/vuejs/vue) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [rockstar](https://github.com/RockstarLang/rockstar) - The Rockstar programming language specification
 - [CastVideos-chrome](https://github.com/googlecast/CastVideos-chrome) - Reference Chrome Sender w/ Framework API: CastVideos-chrome application shows how to cast videos from Chrome browser that is fully compliant with the Cast Design Checklist.